729studios/scottnorton-io.github.io/_projects/2023-06-26-Harnessing-ChatGPT-for-Network-and-Dataflow-Diagrams.md

 ---
-title: "Harnessing ChatGPT for Network and Dataflow Diagrams: The Future of PCI DSS Compliance"
+title: "DRAFT: Harnessing ChatGPT for Network and Dataflow Diagrams: The Future of PCI DSS Compliance"
 subtitle: 'Revolutionizing Network Diagrams: Embracing AI and GraphViz/SketchViz for a Safer and Efficient PCI DSS Compliance Process'
 date: 2023-06-26 00:00:00
 description: "Discover how OpenAI's ChatGPT and GraphViz/SketchViz are transforming PCI DSS compliance by facilitating secure and efficient creation of network and dataflow diagrams."